rigerta/rigerta.github.io/_posts/2020-04-09-eda-python-pandas.md

 title: Tweets EDA in Python!
 ---

-Learning Python and coming from a SQL background, the first thing I wanted to be able to do was handling a dataset in Python the way I do using T-SQL.
+Having a SQL background while learning Python, the first thing I wanted to be able to do was handling a dataset in Python the way I do using T-SQL.
 Being comfortable and familiar with Python will take time, but I can start by finding parallels in the way both work with data and maybe feel like I am not stranded out in the wild.